Bobber (motorcycle)

-A bobber, originally called a 'bob-job' from the 1930s through 1990s, is a style of custom motorcycle.
-The typical construction includes stripping excess bodywork from a motorcycle; removing the front fender, and shortening the rear fender, which is "bobbed" (as in bob-tail), and all superfluous parts removed to reduce weight.
+A bobber, originally called a bob-job from the 1930s through 1990s, is a style of custom motorcycle.
+The typical construction includes removing the front fender, shortening the rear fender, which is "bobbed" (as in bob-tail), and stripping excess bodywork as well as all superfluous parts to reduce weight.

 History

 The bob-job evolved from an earlier type of American custom motorcycle, the 'Cut Down', which appeared in the late 1920s, and which was based on the Harley-Davidson 'J' series v-twin.
 The cut-down was created to modernize the appearance and improve the performance of the aging J-series Harley-Davidson.
 By removing the front fender, shortening the rear, and removing all excess accessories, the motorcycle was significantly lightened.
 The cut-down was also characterized by a modified frame, in which the seat tube was lowered and the wheelbase shortened, resulting in a lower, shorter machine, with a sweeping diagonal line between the steering head and rear axle.